LaibahAshfaq/Microsoft-Movie-Analysis-Project/README.md

 ## Conclusion

-To conclude, we recommend the following criteria for Microsoft's new movie venture.
+To conclude, To conclude, we recommended either a low risk approach with horror movies or a high risk approach with action/adventure films.

-   * Main genre should be Horror
+  * Low Risk - The benefit of the low risk approach is the high ROI and low cost of production although Horror is considered less popular with consumers.
+If Microsoft decided to move forward with this approach, we recommend for the movie to be released in February featuring popular horror actress Anya Taylor-Joy.
-   * Sub-genre should be Adventure, Action or Fantasy.
+  * High Risk - Going with an Action/Adventure film is beneficial because it is the most popular genre amongst consumers and normally has a high
-   * The movie should be released in October.
+    budget for advertisement which is likely to draw in a larger audience but needs to earn a significant amount to maintain a reasonable ROI.
-   * The actors cast in the movie should be Mark Strong and Anya Taylor Joy.
+    Based on this recommendation, if Microsoft wishes to proceed with this route, we suggest the movie to be released in November featuring popular action/adventure actor Mark Strong.

 ## Further Analysis